C-Otto/rebalance-lnd/README.md

 `make tags="autopilotrpc signrpc walletrpc chainrpc invoicesrpc routerrpc"`

 You need to have admin rights to control this node.
-By default this script connects to `localhost:10009`, using the macaroon file in `~/.lnd/data/chain/bitcoin/mainnet/admin.macaroon`.
+By default, this script connects to `localhost:10009`, using the macaroon file in `~/.lnd/data/chain/bitcoin/mainnet/admin.macaroon`.
 If you need to change this, please have a look at the optional arguments `--grpc` and `--lnddir`.

 You need to install Python 3.
 The gRPC dependencies can be installed by running: